Book

 Form and World

-The manuscript incorporates multiple forms — drawings, comics, code fragments, charts, songs, poems, and corporate visual elements — woven into the narrative to reflect a consciousness shaped by technological systems and mediated perception.
+The manuscript incorporates multiple forms — drawings, comics, code fragments, charts, poems, and corporate visual elements — woven into the narrative to reflect a consciousness shaped by technological systems and mediated perception.
+Running through all of it is a satirical musical of sixteen original songs — corporate anthems, cyborg hymns, internet histories, grief songs, and synthetic pop — collected on the Songs page.

 Much of the novel’s imaginative energy comes from the meeting point between infrastructure and interior life: data centers, technical systems, managerial language, and the hidden architectures that quietly organize modern existence.